Using Let's Encrypt with Kerio Connect

 ln -s /etc/letsencrypt/live/mail.example.com/privkey.pem /opt/kerio/mailserver/sslcert/mail.key

-Now open the admin panel, select Configuration > SSL Certificates and see your certificate appear.
+and see your certificate appear.
 Select it and set as active.

 That’s it.